antsht/IInventory_Blazor/memory-bank/productContext.md

 - **Barcode-based identification**: Quick, accurate equipment identification using inventory numbers
 - **Structured audits**: Systematic process for verifying equipment
 - **Automated reports**: One-click CSV report generation
-- **Reference data management**: Employees and workplaces справочники
+- **Reference data management**: Employees and workplaces справочники with dedicated pages

 ## How It Should Work